-In addition to residential apartments, this project will include:
+In addition to residential apartments, this project includes:

 - Supermarkets Coles and Aldi

-- Parkland and community playground for residents and visitors (9000sqm)
+- Parkland and community playground for residents and visitors (9000m²)

 Where can I find out more about the South Village project?

-To see architect impressions, register interest or just find out more, visit the Deicorp or Payce dedicated websites: www.deicorp.com.au/portfolio/south-village-kirrawee/ or www.southvillage.com.au/
+To see architects' impressions, register interest or just find out more, visit the Deicorp or Payce dedicated websites: www.deicorp.com.au/portfolio/south-village-kirrawee/ or www.southvillage.com.au/

-What measures have been taken to handle the extra traffic that will be created with the opening of the South Village site?
+What measures have been taken to handle the extra traffic from South Village?

 What is Council doing in relation to this project?

-Since approval was provided by the NSW Planning and Assessment Commission in 2015, Sutherland Shire Council has been and continues to liaise with South Village development project partners, Payce and Deicorp to ensure, where possible, that any impacts of the project are minimised.
+Since approval was provided by the NSW Planning and Assessment Commission in 2015, Sutherland Shire Council has been and continues to liaise with South Village development project partners to ensure, where possible, that any impacts of the project are minimised.

 Sutherland Shire Council understands that the South Village development is important to the community and although much of the decision-making for the development has been outside of Council’s control, Council will continue to provide as much information as possible to keep the community informed.